-Cole Sprouse's Comments About Filming 'Riverdale's Luke Perry Tribute Are Complex
+Cole Sprouse Shared The Hardest Part Of Filming 'Riverdale's Luke Perry Tribute

 The Season 3 finale of Riverdale was a non-stop thrill ride full of gasp-inducing twists, but when the show returns for Season 4, the tone will be much different.
 The premiere episode will serve as a tribute to Luke Perry, who died suddenly of a stroke in March while Riverdale was still in production on Season 3.
 The cast recently finished filming the emotional season opener, and Cole Sprouse's comments about filming Riverdale's Luke Perry tribute express just how difficult it was for the cast to make the episode.